johnmanko/soup-to-nuts/cluster-config/kind/README.md

 cloud-provider-kind
 ```

+On MacOS, you'll also need to install and run [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect).
+See the [general cluster](../README.md) for more info.

-To copy docker images into a kind cluster, use the following:
+You can use a registry installed in Docker (see general cluster info), or  copy docker images into a kind cluster, use the following:

 ```shell
 kind load docker-image <image-name>:<tag> --name <kind-cluster-name>